 By definition, diabetes is associated with a fasting blood sugar of greater than 126 mg/dl.
 There is another group that has been identified and referred to as having impaired fasting glucose.
-These people have a fasting blood sugar value of between 110-126mg/dl (there is currently discussion about expanding this to include anyone with a fasting glucose of 110 mg/dl and above).
+These people have a fasting blood sugar value of between 110-126mg/dl.
 The main concern with this group is that they have an increased potential to develop type 2 diabetes when compared to the normal population.
 The actual percent increase varies depending on ethnicity, weight, etc.; but it is significantly higher, regardless of absolute numbers.
 In addition, it is known that people with impaired fasting glucose also are at increased risk for heart disease and stroke.

 The role of inflammation is an area of extreme interest in regard to disease development.
 For example, in recent years we have begun to understand the importance of inflammation and heart disease.
 We now know that inflammation may play an important role in the development of diabetes as well.
 An inflammation marker known as C-reactive protein has been shown to be increased in women at risk for developing the metabolic syndrome, and in both men and women at risk for developing type 2 diabetes.

 Other risks for the development of diabetes include endothelial dysfunction (abnormal response of the inner lining of blood vessels) and retinal artery narrowing (narrowing of the tiny blood vessels in the back of the eye).